fidelity/mabwiser/docsrc/installation.rst

 Upgrade the Library
 -------------------

-To upgrade to the latest version of the library, run ``git pull origin master`` in the repo folder, and then run ``pip install --upgrade --no-cache-dir dist/mabwiser-X.X.X-py3-none-any.whl``.
+To upgrade to the latest version of the library, run pip install --upgrade mabwiser.

+If you are using the wheel file, run ``git pull origin master`` in the repo folder, and then run ``pip install --upgrade --no-cache-dir dist/mabwiser-X.X.X-py3-none-any.whl``.